RomanPilyushin/Privatbank/README.md

 - **TaskService**: Contains the business logic for handling task-related operations.
 - **TaskRepository**: Handles database interactions for storing and retrieving task data.
 - **RssFeedService**: Responsible for creating and managing RSS feeds from tasks.

-### Application Workflow:

-1. Users or clients can interact with the REST API to perform task operations, such as creating a new task, updating an existing task's status, retrieving all tasks, or deleting a task.
-2. The application stores task data in a PostgreSQL (or H2) database.
-3. The RSS feed service can aggregate tasks and generate an RSS feed, allowing users to subscribe and receive updates on task changes.
-4. The application is designed to be containerized using Docker, making deployment and scaling easier.

-This app is ideal for simple task management and use cases where task updates need to be syndicated via RSS.
-The extensible architecture allows easy integration with other systems and can be scaled based on needs.